IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 **Reverting Changes.** Where performance monitoring shows that actual network behavior following a change is inconsistent with the performance requirements for the Cardano Blockchain, then the change must be reverted to its previous state if that is possible.For example,if the block size is increased from 100KB to 120KB and 95% of blocks areno longer diffused within 5s, then a change must be made to revert the block size to 100KB.
 If this is not possible, then one or more alternative changes must be made that will ensure that the performance requirements are met.

-**Severity Levels.**Issues that affect the Cardano Blockchain network are classified by severity level, where:
+**Severity Levels.** Issues that affect the Cardano Blockchain network are classified by severity level, where:

--Severity 1 is a critical incident or issue with very high impact to the security,performance, functionality or long-term sustainability of the Cardano Blockchain network
+* Severity 1 is a critical incident or issue with very high impact to the security,performance, functionality or long-term sustainability of the Cardano Blockchain network
 * Severity 2 is a major incident or issue with significant impact to the security,performance, functionality or long-term sustainability of the Cardano Blockchain network
 * Severity 3 is a minor incident or issue with low impact to the security,performance,functionality or long-term sustainability of the Cardano Blockchain network